-Growing Cowpeas as a Vegetable in Your Small Garden
+How to Grow Cowpea as a Leafy Vegetable in Your Small Garden

-Cowpeas (also known as black eyed peas) are grown mainly for their edible beans, but what many people don’t know is that their tender leaves and young pods are also edible.
-They can be used to make delicious and nutritious vegetable dishes.
+Cowpea (also known as a black-eyed pea) is grown mainly for its edible beans, but what many people don’t know is that the crop can be grown as a vegetable.
+Its tender leaves and young pods are also edible and can be used to make delicious and nutritious vegetable dishes.
 According to food scientists and nutritional experts, the leaves have a high nutritional value.

-Unlike leafy vegetables, cowpeas requires less maintenance throughout its growing period.
+Unlike other leafy vegetables, cowpea requires less maintenance throughout its growing period.
 It is drought resistant and can thrive in poor soils.
-And the best thing about growing the southern bean as a vegetable is that you don’t need acres of land, and a greenhouse is optional.
-That small garden in your home is enough to cultivate the black eyed peas.
+And the best thing about growing the southern bean as a vegetable is that you don’t need to have acres of land and to use expensive inputs.
+That small garden in your home is enough to cultivate the black-eyed peas.

-Cowpeas farming is common in Kenya and other African countries.
+Cowpea farming is common in Southeast Asia (mainly India), Kenya and other African countries.
 In Kenya, the leaves are popularly known as Kunde and make amazing recipes.

-Cowpeas leaves have many health benefits.
-They are a good source of vitamins and antioxidants.
+Cowpea leaves have many health benefits.
+They are a good source of vitamins and antioxidants, and like other greens, the leaves have a high fiber content.
 A diet containing this vegetable is great for diabetic, cardiovascular and overweight conditions.
-And just like leafy vegetables, the leaves have a high fiber content.
-So you have every reason to grow this crop.

-Planning to grow black eyed peas, but you don’t know how go about it?
+Planning to grow black-eyed peas, but you don’t know how to go about it?
 Well, you have come to the right place.
-Keep reading to learn about the best practices for growing this vegetable.
+Read on to learn about the best practices for growing vegetable cowpea.

 1. Choose the best location to grow the crop.